Becoming A Limited Company...

-If you've been a Sole Trader and you're looking to form a Ltd Company now then there are some key differences to be aware of in terms of regulations.
-It can feel like a headlong leap into the Twilight Zone, but don't worry -RIFT Accounting has every step of the way mapped and signposted.
+If you've been a Sole Trader and you're looking to form a Limited Company now, then there are some key differences to be aware of in terms of regulations.
+It can feel like a headlong leap into the Twilight Zone, but don't worry, RIFT Accounting has every step of the way mapped and signposted.

-We can get everything set up for you on your behalf, from choosing and registering your name to filing your accounts to helping you to use your accounts to grow your business.
+We can get everything set up for you on your behalf, from choosing and registering your company name to filing your accounts and helping you to use your accounts to grow your business.
 All it takes is one phonecall to get started.

 Becoming a Limited Company could:

 If you take advantage of our services, we'll help you do all of the following as part of our monthly fee:

 The legal responsibilities of Limited Companies and Sole Traders are not the same.
 RIFT Accounting can help you make sure you stay on the right side of the law.

 When you create a Limited Company, you're breathing life into something.
 You feed it, you keep it healthy and if the conditions are right you get to watch it mature and grow.
 Essentially, you treat it like a separate person and, weirdly enough, the law does too.

 Once you're set up, all the protections of being a Limited Company start to kick in.
 For one thing, unless the company does something shady like trading while insolvent, Shareholders can't lose more than the value of their shares and Directors aren't personally responsible for company debt.
 However, if they have taken out personal guarantees or loans to fund the business, these are still payable.